 Blogging Marathon # 17 steps into the third week, with me sharing some traditional Indian Sweets made during Festival times.
-No Indian Festival is complete without an array of sweets.
-Especially for the Prasadam, we end up making quite a few depending on various combination.
-Like for Ugadi, we make Poli, Payasam, Sakara Pongal.
-Same goes for other festivals, where we make couple of them, with one being the main offering to the deity worshipped.
+No Indian festival is complete without an array of sweets.
+Especially for the Prasadam, we end up making quite a few depending on the various combinations.

 The other variety is the thick variety that needs to be soaked before making the payasam.
 And you also need to cook it for few mins for it to soak up the milk.
 I somehow seemed to have missed sharing the festival pictures.
-Nevertheless I thought I must make it specially and click more relaxed pictures.
+Nevertheless, I thought I must make it special and click more relaxed pictures.

 Step by Step Pictures